JAAlperin/hass-bardolph/README.md

 # hass-bardolph
-HASS custom component to load and run Bardolph (simple scripting utility for LIFX light bulbs by Al Fontes, Jtr.)
+HASS custom component to load and run Bardolph (simple scripting utility for LIFX light bulbs by Al Fontes, Jr.)